Bunlde-of-His/quantas_scraper/README.rst

 --------

 - Scrapes room rate data including room name, rate name, number of guests, cancellation policy, price, whether it's a top deal, and currency.
+- Additionally, the scraper collects absolutely all data about hotel rooms that comes from the backend of the site.
-- Generates check-in and check-out dates.
+- Collects hotel_id check-in and check-out dates from the url to `Checkin_Checkout/checkin_checkout_dates.csv` (25 different combinations).
 - Saves data in JSON and CSV formats.
+- P.S: in my case the site could only be opened via VPN.

 Requirements
 ------------